Juana Manuela Gorriti: Return to Argentina

 In 1878, Gorriti returned to Argentina.
-Even after having faced numerous scandals in her life such as divorce, exile, and Belzu having a child out of wedlock, she was still seen as an exceptional woman who brought great pride to her country.
+Despite facing challenges such as divorce and exile, Gorriti remained a respected and influential figure, celebrated for her literary and social contributions.
 Gorriti became a mother to two daughters, Edelmira Belzu and Mercedes Belzu de Dorado.
-Her daughter Mercedes became sick in Peru in 1879, but Gorriti could not go to her because of the war between Chile and Peru over the provinces of Tanca and Arica.
+Her daughter Mercedes became sick in Peru in 1879, but Gorriti could not go to her because of the war between Chile and Peru over the provinces of Tacna and Arica.
 Mercedes died later that year.
 Gorriti also founded the newspaper The Argentina Dawn, in which she published many articles on the rights and education of women.
-When she died, Argentines hailed her as a famous, instructive, influential journalist in her day.
+When she died, Argentines hailed her as a famous, instructive, influential journalist of her day.

-Literary Contributions
+Literary contributions

 Gorriti left Bolivia for Peru, where her literary life would take off.
 When she initially arrived in Peru she had no financial support or resources.
-Gorriti founded an all girls school in Bolivia, where she dedicated her life to teaching and writing.
+Gorriti founded an all-girls school in Bolivia, where she dedicated her life to teaching and writing.
 She was an ardent feminist, and it showed in many of her journals.
 Gorriti wrote several short novels and numerous short stories.
 Her novels include El Pozo de Yocci (The Yocci Well), a love story, ghost story and Gothic horror rolled into one, set in one of the most critical periods in the history of the Argentine Republic, contrasting the idealistic patriotism behind the War of Independence with the savagery of the civil wars that followed.
 This was followed by La oasis de la vida (The Oasis of Life), a melodramatic novel written in the 1880s.
 La tierra natal (The Native Land), her last major work, published in 1889, relates a physical journey through northern Argentina, back to the places where she had lived over the course of her lifetime, as well as a voyage back through her memories of the people and events she had known and experienced along the way.

 Two of her most famous short stories are La hija del mazorquero and El lucero de manantial; both are melodramatic tales with a strong anti-Rosista political message.
-Gorriti also founded the newspaper The Dawn of Argentina (La Alborada Argentina) with fellow poet Numa Pompilio Yona.
+These are powerful examples of how literature intertwines with political critique.
+Both works are set in melodrama, a hallmark of Gorriti's style, and serve as allegories for Argentina's national identity during the controversial regime of Juan Manuel de Rosas (1829–1852).